Top-N: Equivariant set and graph generation without exchangeability: The Top-n creation mechanism

-The crux of the Top-n creation module is to select the points that will be used to generate a set based on the value of the latent vector (Eqns (1, 2, 3)).
-Unfortunately, this process is not differentiable, and a mechanism has to be used in order to train the angle representations.
-For this purpose, we build a enhanced version of the Top-K pooling mechanism \citep{gao2019graph}.
-Top-K pooling uses the value of the cosines $\vc$ to transform the representation of the selected points, which allows gradients to flow through these cosines.
-While \citet{gao2019graph} uses a multiplicative modulation ($\mX = \Xref[\idx] \odot \tilde\vc$), we replace this step by a FiLM layer \citep{perez2018film} that combines both additive and multiplicative modulation in Eq.
-(5).
+The crux of the Top-n creation module is to select the points that will be used to generate a set based on the value of the latent vector (Eq.
+5, 6 ,7).
+Unfortunately, the gradient of the $\operatorname{argsort}$ operation is 0 almost everywhere ($\partial \mR[\vs]/\partial \bm\Phi = 0$), and a mechanism has to be used in order to train the angles $\bm \Phi$ and the MLP of Eq.\ (5).
+In Top-n, we modulate the representation of the selected points $\mR[\vs]$ with the cosines $\vc$ (Eq.
+8).
+This operation provides a path in the computational graph that does not go through the $\operatorname{argsort}$, so that the gradients of $\bm\Phi$ and $\va$ are not always 0.
+For example:

+Equations (5) to (9) build upon the Top-K pooling mechanism used by \citet{gao2019graph} for graph coarsening, but differ in several aspects.
+First, \citet{gao2019graph} compute cosines between the angle $\va$ and the representations $\mR$.
+This method tends to select points that are similar.
+On the contrary, we parametrize the angles and the representations independently, so that two points can have similar angles (in which case they will usually be selected together) but very diverse representations at the same time.
+Second, \citet{gao2019graph} uses a multiplicative modulation ($\mX^0 = \Xref[\idx] \odot ~\tilde\vc$) in Eq.
+(9) while we use a more expressive FiLM layer \citep{perez2018film} that combines both additive and multiplicative modulation.